South American nations at the FIFA World Cup: 2014: Drama for Brazil on home soil as Colombia shine and Argentina reach the final

 Argentina, the only other CONMEBOL representative left, also reached the semi-finals, defeating Belgium 1–0 in Brasília.
 An early strike from Gonzalo Higuaín was enough for the victory, and Alejandro Sabella's team steered through.
 A final between rivals Brazil and Argentina didn't seem unlikely.

 However, in the semi-finals, things went horribly wrong for the hosts.
 In a historical encounter against the Germans, Brazil equalled their record worst-ever defeat as they were crushed 1–7 in Belo Horizonte, causing national tragedy and sorrow throughout Brazil.
 The game is known as the Mineirazo, and is widely remembered as one of the most stunning matches in both World Cup and football history.
 Felipe Scolari's team suffered the worst-ever defeat in a World Cup semi-final and ended the tournament with a negative goal difference, as Brazil's hopes of lifting the cup on home soil were ended.
 Germany's Miroslav Klose also overtook Ronaldo's record of fifteen World Cup goals during the match.

 Argentina did manage to reach the final, as they proved themselves the better side in a thrilling penalty shoot-out against the Netherlands in São Paulo.
 Sergio Romero stopped two penalties and became Argentina's hero after the match had ended in a goalless draw.

 In the third place play-off in Brasília, Brazil was unable to recover from the shock demolition days earlier, and they lost 0–3 to a rampant Dutch side.

 The final was played on 13 July in Rio de Janeiro, between Germany and Argentina.
-Both teams had good chances, and referee Roberto Rosetti was criticized for not sending German goalkeeper Manuel Neuer off, but neither of the teams managed to score a goal.
+Both teams had good chances, and referee Nicola Rizzoli was criticized for not sending German goalkeeper Manuel Neuer off, but neither of the teams managed to score a goal.
 The decision finally fell against Argentina, as German substitute Mario Götze netted home a winner in the 113th minute.
 This marked the third World Cup in a row that Argentina lost to the Germans, as they fell short again to end as runners-up.
 Lionel Messi was awarded the Golden Ball for best player of the tournament, a decision that was highly contested.
 Germany became the first European team to lift the World Cup on South American soil.

 2018: Return of Peru and no South American team in the semi-finals

-Group Stage: Uruguay, Argentina, Brazil and Colombia won, while France and Denmark beat Peru.
+Group Stage: Uruguay, Argentina, Brazil and Colombia won the group stage, while France and Denmark beat Peru both by a scoreline of 1-0 to push Peru to third place in the group and therefore not qualifying.